Smoketown, Pennsylvania: Geography

 Smoketown is in east-central Lancaster County, in the eastern part of East Lampeter Township, at the intersection of Pennsylvania Route 340 (Old Philadelphia Pike) and Pennsylvania Route 896 (Eastbrook Road).
 It is bordered to the east by Bird-in-Hand and to the north by Witmer.
 PA 340 leads west 5 mi to Lancaster, the county seat, and east the same distance to Intercourse, while PA 896 leads south 1 mi to U.S. Route 30 (the Lincoln Highway) and 4 mi to Strasburg.

 According to the U.S. Census Bureau, the Smoketown CDP has a total area of 1.5 sqkm, of which 0.02 sqkm, or 1.29%, are water.
-Mill Creek, a southwest-flowing tributary of the Conestoga River, forms the eastern border of Smoketown and separates it from Bird-in-Hand.
+Mill Creek, a southwestward-flowing tributary of the Conestoga River, forms the eastern border of Smoketown and separates it from Bird-in-Hand.
 Via the Conestoga River, the communities are part of the Susquehanna River watershed.

 Demographics

-As of the 2000 census, Smoketown had a population of 119 in an area of 0.1 square miles.
-115 were white, and 4 belonged to two or more races.
+As of the 2000 census, Smoketown had a population of 119 in an area of 0.1 square mile.
+Of the population, 115 were white, and 4 belonged to two or more races.
 There were 47 housing units, making the average household size 2.53 people.